 D. Submission of Pressure and Leak Test Results.
-One complete copy of the mechanical integrity pressure and leak test results shall be submitted to the Office of Conservation within 60 days of test completion.
+One complete electronic copy of the mechanical integrity pressure and leak test results, certified by a Louisiana licensed P.E.
+(See §3303.G.3), shall be submitted to the Office of Conservation within 60 days of test completion.
 The report shall include the following minimum information: